ieee-p21451-1-5/demo-ncap/README.md

 ## 1. Prerequisites

 - A Raspberry Pi 3B or alternatively, a PC.
-- CentOS image for ARM architecture ([download link](http://mirror.centos.org/altarch/7/isos/armhfp/ ))  or alternatively, the image for your custom architecture ([list of availavle architectures and download links](http://isoredirect.centos.org/)).
+- CentOS image for ARM architecture ([download link](http://mirror.centos.org/altarch/7/isos/armhfp/ ))  or alternatively, the image for your custom architecture ([list of available architectures and download links](http://isoredirect.centos.org/)).
 - `net-snmp`  source code ([download link](http://www.net-snmp.org/download.html)).

 In this tutorial, we use `CentOS-Userland-7-armv7hl-RaspberryPI-GNOME-2003-sda1` (which is for Raspberry Pi) and `net-snmp-5.7.3` as the example.